For many families, childcare vouchers will save you more money than Tax-Free Childcare (TFC). It’s important you know which is best for you.

 - You can only use TFC if both parents are in work, unless you are a lone working parent

 - You can only use TFC if both parents meet the minimum income level.
-The minimum income level means you must reasonably expect to earn the equivalent of 16 hours National Living Wage rate a week - from April 2017 this is £120 per week on average - for the next 13 weeks.
+The minimum income level means you must reasonably expect to earn the equivalent of 16 hours National Living Wage rate a week (from April 2018 this is £125.28 per week on average) for the next 13 weeks.
 If you are under 25 or are an apprentice, you must expect to earn the equivalent of 16 hours a week at the National Minimum Wage rate which applies to you.

 - You can use TFC if you’re self-employed

 - There are some benefits you or your partner (if you have one) can receive if you are in work whilst remaining eligible for childcare vouchers and TFC.
-However, you can’t use TFC if you receive tax credits or the childcare element of Universal Credit
+However, you can’t use TFC if you receive tax credits or Universal Credit

 - TFC can only be used to pay for childcare during the hours you are at work